Focus On Mexico

 The rains usually start between the 1st and 15th of June.
 Our first signal that the rains are imminent is when we hear the “rain birds” calling for the rain, about five to six weeks in advance.

-As if the thunder and lightning wasn’t spectacular enough, wait till you see the magnificent sunsets.
+As if the thunder and lightning weren’t spectacular enough, wait till you see the magnificent sunsets.
 The sun shining through the black and white clusters of fluffy clouds is a picture no camera can do justice to.

 Fall (October and November) is a sensational time of the year.
 The rains have stopped, the air is fresh, everything is sparkling clean and the hillsides and gardens are a mixture of emerald green and vibrant colors – all sorts of flowers, plants and flowering trees.
 Truly a gardener’s paradise.